dBildungsplattform/dbildungs-iam-server/docs/file-structure.md

 ### File naming conventions

-In TypeScript files: File names use `kebab-case` and ends with a hint what kind of class it contains e.g. `.uc.ts` or `.controller.ts`
+In TypeScript files: File names use `kebab-case` and end with an indication what kind of class it contains e.g. `.uc.ts` or `.controller.ts`
 For Classes we use `PascalCase` (names start with uppercase letter), variables use lowercase for the first letter `camelCase`.

 DTOs are named after their purpose.
 DTOs concerning the REST API are either `.param.ts` or `.response.ts`.
 For params we need to differentiate between body, query and path parameters since multiple of them could be used for the same request. e.g. create-person.body.param.ts, get-persons.query.params.ts, get-person.response.ts

 #### Samples